neighbourhoodie/couchdb-minihosting/README.md

 ./post-install.sh
 ```

 Done.
-You should now be able to access Fauxton, CouchDB’s admin panel, at `$DOMAIN/_api/_utils/` and log in with `COUCHDB_USER` and `COUCHDB_PASS`. 🎊
+You should now be able to access Fauxton, CouchDB’s admin panel, at `$DOMAIN/_api/_utils/` and log in with `COUCHDB_USER` and `COUCHDB_PASS`.
+The URL will also be logged to the terminal for convenience. 🎊

-To also deploy a web project that uses your new CouchDB instance, to the server that
+# Deploying a Web Project

+This repo also contains a deploy script.
+This is meant to be copied into the repo of the web project you want to run alongside CouchDB, and should be run from that repo.
+It uses a `deploy` user on the server which was already added by the installation script above.

+For more details on the deploy and rollback scripts, please check out the `/deployment/README.md`.

 # Tips and Tricks